 On arrival in Amsterdam , your hand baggage will not, in theory, be liable to be checked by customs (see Note 2 above), whereas your registered baggage may be.

 If the second EU airport is not equipped for air traffic with third countries (See, for information, the list of international Union airports), your registered baggage will be liable to be checked in the first EU airport.

 - Are you taking a flight between two EU airports with a stopover in a non-EU airport? (e.g. Rome - Zurich - Paris , with or without a change of plane)

-Your registered baggage will be given a green-edged label in Rome and will not be liable to be checked in Paris (Note 2).
+Your registered baggage will be given a green-edged label in Rome and will not be liable to be checked in Paris (see Note 2 above).
 However, your hand baggage is liable to be checked for the same reasons as those stated under 4.

 List of international Union airports